-Featured Vacasa home: Turtle Cove
+Featured Vacasa home: Beachside Surf Haven

 Plenty of people are escaping the cold during spring break, so it’s no wonder another city in the Sunshine State ranked among our top five most popular destinations.
 Family-friendly Jacksonville Beach sits along the Atlantic coastline, with quick access to the sea and tons of oceanfront resorts to choose from.